 If you are interested in other routes near London, check out the best hikes near London.

-How Long Will The Walk Take?
-Am I Fit Enough?
-How Difficult is the Thames Path?
+How Long Will The Thames Path Walk Take?

 If you choose to take on the entire challenge, you should plan to do so in around 14 days.
 Some go for closer to 10, while others extend it to around 18.
 Go for whatever feels comfortable to you.